HouzuoGuo/Aurinko2/doc/Data structure.md

 # ID index
 It is an ordinary hash index file with keys and values set to all document IDs.

-Many common queries benefit from ID index, such as:
+Many common queries use ID index, such as:

-- Get all coument IDs
+- Get all document IDs
 - Count number of documents in a collection